lfit/releng-gerrit_to_platform/CONTRIBUTING.rst

    the instructions accordingly.

-If you are part of the group of maintainers and have correct user permissions on PyPI_, the following steps can be used to release a new version for ``gerrit_to_platform``:
+If you are part of the group of maintainers and have correct user permissions on PyPI_, the following steps can release a new version for ``gerrit_to_platform``:

 #.
 Make sure all unit tests are successful.